battyone/gosniias/README.md

 Projects, objects, relations....
-It is research project only for construction department to resolve relations between object.
+It is a research project for construction department only to resolve relations between objects.
-For example airplane contains door, chairs, wheel and etc...
-Chairs contains furniture...
+For example airplane contains doors, chairs, wheels and etc...
+Chairs contains some details...
-So, airplain contains furniture  is a fact.
+So, airplain contains furniture.
+It is a fact.

 What about DB....
 You can use whatever you want.
 Example is placed in hibernate.properties file.